 $18.99 for PC or Mac, $14.99 for iPad, $9.99 for Android or iOS

-There are plenty of ways to go about learning a new language.
+There are plenty of ways to go about learning Japanese.
 Some believe that learning too much grammar is a waste of time, that it’s all about exposure and practice.
 Others consider it essential to form a more comprehensive understanding of a language, including its grammar concepts and the reasons it works the way it does.

 I mostly fall into the second camp, and that may have something to do with why I liked this resource so much.

 In the words of its creators, “Human Japanese was lovingly crafted by a small group of people,” and it shows.
 The word ‘boutique’ comes to mind when describing this program.
 It’s focused on Japanese and Japanese only, and the written instruction maintains a personal feel while delivering extremely thorough language information.

 Unlike some other language resources that feel like a game or like they’re trying to force language acquisition through osmosis, Human Japanese is more like an interactive textbook.
 Instead of relying on videos or frequent games, the casual conversational tone of the writing keeps it from ever becoming too dull.